tcooops/cooper_tessa_a4_wk1/README.md

 * Use a modern browser such as Google Chrome.

 ## Installation
-* `CD` to the location of your choice, then `git clone` the project and browse away!
+* `CD` to the location of your choice, view the package.json file, install dependencies, then `git clone` the project and browse away!

 ## Built With
 * Node JS